Interview with Herman Brammer

 Q Did you get frightened?

 A “I was scared.
 First I heard a loud bang.
-I was not looking in that direction but when you hear a bang, you aically look in that direction.
+I was not looking in that direction but when you hear a bang, you automatically look in that direction.
 The sound of metal against metal was guided to me through the

 armco.
 The bang came first and when I looked he was already bumping across the track.
 A longitudal barrelroll.
 The car was on fire already.
 We had no protective clothing.
 With todays clothing we might have been able to do